chieffancypants/angular-hotkeys/README.md

 ```

+*please use either the minified or unminified file in the `build` directory*

 ### Why I made this:
 Other projects out there rely too heavily on HTML markup for keyboard shortcuts.
 For example: